sharathgowdh/K8s_Cluster/README.md

-# K8s_Cluster
-This is the repo for deploying k8s cluster using the GitHub workflow
+# Learn Terraform - Provision an EKS Cluster

+This repo is a companion repo to the [Provision an EKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-eks-cluster), containing
+Terraform configuration files to provision an EKS cluster on AWS.